cantingtribe/nda.cantingtribe.com/files/latest.md

 > Obligations) for Confidential Information disclosed during the term
 > survive the term of this agreement as follows:

-(i)Obligations for Confidential Information that is a trade secret, marked as a trade secret or identified as a trade secret in writing shortly after disclosure, survive as long as the Confidential Information remains a trade secret.
+(i)Obligations for Confidential Information that that Receiving Party knew or reasonably should have known constituted a trade secret survive as long as the Confidential Information remains a trade secret.

 (ii)Obligations for other Confidential Information survive for five calendar years from the date of termination.